YIN AND YANG HEALING

 YIN AND YANG HEALING METHODS

 Yang therapies.
 Among healing methods, the most yang are those involving heat and dryness.
 Dry saunas, hyperthermia, fever therapy, sweating, heating herbs like ginger and burdock, coffee enemas, hot baths, exposure to the sun, heat lamps and fasting are examples.
-Other are chiropractic manipulation, biofeedback, acupuncture, acupressure, meditation, psychotherapy, hands on healing, massage, body work and some color therapy with reddish, orange or yellow light.
+Other are chiropractic manipulation, biofeedback, acupuncture, acupressure, some meditation that moves energy downward, some psychotherapy when it involves confronting the person, some hands-on healing or body work, and some color therapy with reddish, orange or yellow light.

 Detoxification.
 Yin detoxification methods flush toxins with cool and watery energy.
 They slow down overheated metabolism and reduce congestion.
 Yang detoxification methods tonify and energize the system, and contract the cells, forcing poisons out.
 The principles of yin and yang healing apply equally to conventional as well as holistic therapies.

 A need for yang therapies today.
 As more people become yin, they require more yang therapies.
-This is one reasons for more common problems occurring with antibiotic overuse and vegetarian diets.
+This is one reason for more and more problems occurring with antibiotic overuse and vegetarian diets – both of which are more yin.

+It is also a problem with some natural therapies.
 For example, a friend is a cancer counselor who has observed the results of many alternative cancer therapies.
 She reports poorer results with the Gerson therapy and related approaches that rely on raw foods and juices.
 This therapy used to offer excellent results.
-Most likely this is because more bodies were yang at the time Dr. Gerson developed the therapy in the 1920s and 1930s.
-Yin therapy can often get rid of tumors which are yang, but cannot fully rebuild a body if it is yin.
+Most likely, this is because more bodies were more yang at the time Dr. Gerson developed the therapy in the 1920s and 1930s.
+Yin therapy may get rid of tumors which are yang, but cannot fully rebuild a body that is more yin.

 This is the approach I suggest for most people.
 It involves a diet of kelp, sea salt, meats and especially cooked yang root vegetables.
 One avoids yin foods such as sugar, sweet juices, most fruit, most raw food, and the nightshade vegetables and other vegetables that are botanically fruits.